SaiSakethGK/fantasy-baseball-monorepo/README.md

 ### 6.3 Scenario C — Bug Fix

-**Bug:** Draft UI adds a player, but points do not update.
+**I faced the similar bug during the development**.
+Draft UI adds a player, but points didn't update.
-**Diagnosis and fix:**

-1. Verified that `/api/draft/pick` appended to the roster but did not recompute totals.
+1. To fix this, I vVerified that `/api/draft/pick` appended to the roster but did not recompute totals.
 2. Add **`recalcTeamPoints(team)`** immediately after state mutation.
 3. In the UI, after a pick/remove, I **refetch `/api/team/:userId`** and re-compute displayed totals.
 4. Confirmed leaderboard reflects changes due to periodic `/api/teams` polling.